RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 > cd project
 > npm install

-//this will install all the modules from the json files
+This should install all the modules from the json files

-//Make sure you stay in the project directory
+Make sure you stay in the project directory
-//These are modules that you need have installed for this project manually because they are not in the json files
+These are modules that you need have installed for this project manually because they are not in the json files

+Finally, install:
 > npm install cors